Doughertyg/vapor_marketplace/vapor_mediaModule/README.md

-Content module of a steam game page.
+Content module of a Vapor game page.